"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Methods

-\begin{itemize} \item \textbf{Task 1: Feature Selection \& Ranking} (average 20 minutes) - Participants were asked, ``\textit{Which features do you consider crucial for \rev{assessing} AI fairness?
-Please select the feature first, then drag to rank.}'' In response to this question, participants identified whom to protect, that is, which features they believed should be protected in fairness evaluations, and ordered these features according to the priority they placed on fairness across them. \item \textbf{Task 2: Mapping Features to Metrics with Thresholds} (average 55 minutes) - For features they had identified in Task 1, participants were asked, ``\textit{How would you like to \rev{assess} the fairness of each feature?
+\textbf{Task 2: Mapping Features to Metrics with Thresholds} (average 55 minutes) - For features they had identified in Task 1, participants were asked, ``\textit{How would you like to assess the fairness of each feature?
 You can select from the existing fairness definitions or create your own custom fairness definition.}'' Participants first decided how to protect them by determining the fairness metric they considered most appropriate for each feature.
 When participants defined a custom metric, the researcher carefully documented their description in real time to ensure the definition was captured accurately.
 Participants were then asked to set a fairness threshold for each determined feature–metric pair.
 In our study, fairness thresholds were defined as the maximum allowable deviation from the optimal fairness outcome of the current metric, ranging from 0\% to 100\%.
 We explained it to them in very simple terms, ``\textit{What is the maximum level of unfairness you are willing to accept?
 You can think of your maximum unfairness tolerance as a range from 0\% to 100\%.
 It goes from 0\% to 100\%.
 If you set 0\%, that means you expect a perfectly fair result on this feature-metric pair, and you won't accept any unfairness at all.
 The higher the percentage you set, the more unfairness you are saying you can live with.
-And based on what you set, if the system's evaluation ever goes beyond your threshold, that means, by your standard, the system is unfair.}'' \item \textbf{Task 3: Fairness Re-Ranking} (average 10 minutes) - In the final task, participants were asked to reflect on whether their original priorities still held after assigning fairness metrics.
+And based on what you set, if the system's evaluation ever goes beyond your threshold, that means, by your standard, the system is unfair.}''

+\textbf{Task 3: Fairness Re-Ranking} (average 10 minutes) - In the final task, participants were asked to reflect on whether their original priorities still held after assigning fairness metrics.
 To guide this step, the researcher asked, ``\textit{Since fairness metrics might conflict, it is impractical to satisfy all of them simultaneously.
-After exploring both features and fairness metrics, you can now re-rank your Feature-Metric pairs based on your fairness priority, or retain your original ranking (i.e., feature ranking).}'' \end{itemize}
+After exploring both features and fairness metrics, you can now re-rank your Feature-Metric pairs based on your fairness priority, or retain your original ranking (i.e., feature ranking).}''

 During each task, participants were free to ask questions at any time, and the researcher provided clarifications when needed to ensure that task instructions and prototype usage were fully understood.
 The researcher's role was strictly limited to clarifying procedures and prototype functionality; no guidance or opinions about fairness itself were introduced, ensuring that participants' assessment reflected their own perspectives.